sunpy/sunpy.org/project/index.rst

     :aff_link: https://www.stanford.edu
     :date: 14 March 2017

-    Stanford University in the W. W. Hansen Experimental Physics Laboratory, where she studies the Sun and space weather as a member of the NASA Solar Dynamics Observatory science team.
-She previously worked at the Harvard-Smithsonian Center for Astrophysics, where she studied solar flares as a member of two NASA Heliophysics missions called TRACE and Hinode.
-Monica Bobra received a B.A. in Astronomy from Boston University and a M.S. in Physics from the University of New Hampshire.
+    Monica Bobra is a research scientist at Stanford University in the W. W. Hansen Experimental Physics Laboratory, where she studies the Sun and space weather as a member of the NASA Solar Dynamics Observatory science team.

 .. card:: Russell Hewett
     :img_name: rhewett.png